 If you're looking for a cheap hotel in Phoenix, then book Hotel Adeline Scottsdale.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.

-If money isn't a problem and you're looking for a luxury hotel in Phoenix, then go for Resort The Phoenician.
+If money isn't a problem and you're looking for a luxury hotel in Phoenix, then go for Mountain Shadows Resort.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.
+Also check out our list of the best luxury hotels in Phoenix, it's a manually curated list of the most exclusive 5-star hotels in the city.

 If you're looking for a drink with a nice view in a Phoenix rooftop bar, then try the Kimpton Hotel Palomar.
 Customers have given great reviews for the rooftop bar there.